NilsNiggemann/PMFRG.jl/performance-engineering/notes.md

   1c.
 CRUCIAL: Add all the tests to the test suite
       (a bit tricky with the mpi ones) [DONE]

+  2. Using MPI.Initialized(),
+     move the logic of getXBubbleMPI! inside getXBubble! in an `if MPI.Initialized()` conditional
+     and remove getXBubbleMPI!.
+[DONE]

-  2. Allow superposition of communication and computation by assigning more portions to each rank (review 1a.3) and either use one `MPI_Ibcast` per portion or one `MPI_Isend` / `MPI_Irecv` per portion for rank.
+  3. Allow superposition of communication and computation by assigning more portions to each rank (review 1a.3) and either use one `MPI_Ibcast` per portion or one `MPI_Isend` / `MPI_Irecv` per portion for rank.